 Despite the above, there are several circumstances when it's more difficult to determine whether Medicare is the primary, secondary, or subsequent payer.

-Here are some examples when Medicare unexpectedly becomes the primary payer:
+Here are some examples of when Medicare unexpectedly becomes the primary payer:

 Person A is 66 years old and has a group health plan from her employer.
 The employer has fewer than 20 employees.
 In this scenario, Medicare becomes Person A's primary payer.
 The employer's group health plan becomes the secondary payer.